 Publish date: April 27, 2021

-Overview: This book is for anyone who has ever done something and wondered afterward, “Why did I do that?”
+Overview: Among the many great books about mental health, this one is for anyone who has ever done something and wondered afterward, “Why did I do that?”
 Through her own stories and experiences, and by teaming up with trauma expert Dr. Bruce Perry, Winfrey helps readers to shift the question from “Why did I do that?” to “What happened to you?”

 When behaviors don’t align with our personal understandings, we blame ourselves.
 These conversations, however, help reveal that behaviors are often symptomatic of past unhealed events, and not indicative of present failures.
 By explaining this concept, Winfrey hopes to provide renewed resilience and strength to whoever has behaviors they don’t quite understand.